 Research each subheading as you are writing it so that you can add in useful information such as statistics, images, infographics, or additional resources.

-Remember to link out to these resources when you add them to your blog post.
+Remember to link to these resources when you add them to your blog post.

 Tip 3: Write First, Edit Later

 Editing is a crucial part of the writing process for any writer, but it hampers the creative flow.
-When you write out your thoughts and leave the editing for later, you will be able to write in a casual and conversational voice.
+When you write out your thoughts and leave the editing for later, you can write in a casual and conversational voice.